kolosek/splice-jruby/README.md

      - `ab -n 10000 -c 1000 -r http://localhost:3000/benchmarks/method_create`
      - `ab -n 10000 -c 1000 -r http://localhost:3000/benchmarks/method_update`
      - etc.

+  *Note:* On mac, there is an issue with Apache Benchmark.
+In order to fix it, follow instructions from http://sudheeraedama.blogspot.rs/2013/05/install-apachebench-on-mac-osx-1075.html

 ##### Methods supported: